World travel gets more popular every year.

-If you’re like me, then you’ll sometimes yearn for a bit of time to yourself…Overall though, you forge lifelong friendships with the people you meet on the road.
+If you’re like me, then you’ll sometimes yearn for a bit of time to yourself…Overall though, a major travel benefit is the lifelong friendships you earn along the way.
 Whether you stay in touch or not, they’ll walk with you forever in memory.

 Explore Somewhere New

-You grow up and hear about distant lands and exotic cultures in stories.
+You grow up and hear about distant lands and exotic cultures in stories (like these ones!).
 Myths and legends inspire wanderlust from a young age.
 You read books about foreign shores, first explorers, and novel ways of life.